napalm-automation/napalm-logs/docs/publisher/index.rst

 -------------------------------

 The message encryption can be disabled per publisher as well.
-Similar to the :ref:`configuration-options-disable-security` is it recommended not to disable security, though this can be needed in certain particular cases.
+Similar to the main :ref:`configuration-options-disable-security` configuration option, is it recommended **not to disable security**, though this can be needed in certain particular cases.

 Configuration example: